aizuddin85/openshift4/ocp4-rotate24hrs-cert/README.md

 This was taken from https://blog.openshift.com/enabling-openshift-4-clusters-to-stop-and-resume-cluster-vms/.
-Since the formatting are off in the blog, I reformat the daemonset here.
+Since the formatting are bit off in the blog, I reformatted the daemonset here.